Table of Contents:

 Tax savings: If solar panels increase your assessed property value they can also increase your property tax.
 However, a majority of states provide exclusions so your taxes don’t rise after installing solar panels.
 Many states also exclude solar panels from sales tax.

-Solar panels may increase the value of your home if the panels aren’t too old by the time you sell your home and buyers in your market appreciate solar.
+Solar panels may increase the value of your home.
 For example, a Zillow study showed that homes with solar panels sell for an average of 4.1% more than those without.
 However, if you wait 20 years after installing solar to sell your home, buyers could see the old system more as a liability than an asset.

 1. Find reputable local solar installers